-Key budget assumptions for forecasting General Fund revenues include for fiscal year 2020-21 and beyond are the following:
+Key budget assumptions for forecasting General Fund revenues include for fiscal year 2021-22 and beyond are the following:

-- The continual effects locally of the COVID-19 Pandemic and how it affects the City's sales taxes and other revenues and expenses in the near and long-term. - Residential property values are increasing, which will be reflected in higher property taxes. - The addition of Cannabis businesses to the local revenues. - Development activity in the coming years is going down, which will bring a reduction in building permit and private development fees. - A full review of the City's fee schedule to be completed in fiscal year 2020-21, which will possibly bring increased revenues to the City once implemented.
+- The continual effects locally of the COVID-19 Pandemic and how it affects the City's sales taxes and other revenues and expenses in the near and long-term. - Residential property values are increasing, which will be reflected in higher property taxes. - The addition of Cannabis businesses to the local revenues. - A review of certain areas of the City's fee schedule, such as Fire fees, to be completed in fiscal year 2021-22, which will possibly bring increased revenues to the City once implemented.

 On November 6, 2018, voters approved Measure AA.
 Effective on April 1, 2019, Measure AA established a 1.0% transactions tax on the gross receipts of any retailer from the sale of tangible property sold within the city limits.
-In addition, an excise tax of 1.0% is imposed on the storage, use or other consumption within the city limits of Wildomar of tangible personal property (i.e. vehicles) purchased from any retailer within California.
-The revenue from this tax in the first full year was \$3.0 million, and it is anticipated that the second year's revenue will also be approximately \$3.0 million.
+In addition, an excise tax of 1.0% is imposed on the storage, use or other consumption within the city limits of Wildomar of tangible personal property (i.e., vehicles) purchased from any retailer within California.
+The revenue from this tax in the second full year was \$4.3 million, and it is anticipated that the third year's revenue will be approximately \$3.5 million.
 The revenues are used to fund improvements for public safety services, roads and homeless outreach.

-The Adopted Operating Budget for Fiscal Year 2020-21 is structurally balanced, addresses some of the City Council's priorities, and attempts to balance achievement of community needs and accomplishment of the Council's goals and objectives.
+The Adopted Operating Budget for Fiscal Year 2021-22 is structurally balanced, addresses some of the City Council's priorities, and attempts to balance achievement of community needs and accomplishment of the Council's goals and objectives.